 There will also be opportunities for completing extra credit activities.

 *I will not discuss grades over the phone.
-If you want to discuss your grades, you must come to my office in person or send an email request.
+If you want to discuss your grades, you should send an email request for this information.

 OTHER INSTRUCTOR POLICIES